 Record Q2 Revenue and Net Income

-Net income was $1.06 million, compared to a net loss of $929,959 in the same prior-year period.
-Adjusted earnings before interest, tax, depreciation, and amortization (EBITDA) was $1.7 million, compared to adjusted EBITDA loss of $205,758 in the second quarter of 2018.
+Net income was $1.1 million, compared to a net loss of $929,959 in the same prior-year period.
+Adjusted earnings before interest, tax, depreciation, and amortization (EBITDA) was $1.7 million, compared to an adjusted EBITDA loss of $205,758 in the second quarter of 2018.

-As a result, GrowGeneration raised its revenue guidance for 2019 to a range of $65.0 million to $70.0 million.
+As a result of its improved financials, GrowGeneration raised its revenue guidance for 2019 to a range of $65.0 to $70.0 million.
 At the midpoint, that represents year-over-year growth of 132%.
-The company expects full-year 2019 adjusted EBITDA to be in a range of $0.14 to $0.18 per share.
+The company expects its full-year 2019 adjusted EBITDA to be in a range of $0.14 to $0.18 per share.

-GrowGeneration Corp continues to have an excellent year.
-It is expanding its footprint through organic growth and acquisitions which is helping it report record revenue growth and profitability.
+GrowGeneration Corp is continuing to have an excellent year.
+The company has been expanding its footprint through organic growth and acquisitions, which has been helping it report record revenue growth.
 Thanks to a strong cash position of $18.0 million, management expects GrowGeneration to continue to grow at an annual rate of 100%.

-Looking ahead, GrowGeneration has a strong pipeline of acquisition targets sets to close in the back half of 2019 and is working with a national real estate company to locate properties in every major city in the U.S.
+Looking ahead, GrowGeneration has a strong pipeline of acquisition deals that are set to close in the second half of 2019.
+Furthermore, the company is working with a national real estate company to locate properties in every major city in the United States.

-At a time when many pot stocks with nosebleed valuations are taking a (some would say well-deserved) hit, investors have finally begun to pay attention to actual fundamentals.
-This bodes well for under-the-radar cannabis stocks like GRWG stock.
+At a time when many pot stocks with nosebleed valuations are taking a (some would say well-deserved) hit, investors have finally begun to pay attention to the fundamentals.
+This bodes well for under-the-radar cannabis stocks like GrowGeneration stock.